|

 What flowers are best for fall wedding table decor?

-Dahlias, chrysanthemums, ranunculus, marigolds, and amaranthus are strong seasonal choices.
+for fall wedding table decor best flowers Dahlias, chrysanthemums, ranunculus, marigolds, and amaranthus are strong seasonal choices.
 Pair them with dried foliage, berries, and branches to keep the look grounded in autumn.

 How do I avoid making my fall wedding table decor look like Halloween?